Is Your DLP Solution Truly Keeping Your Data Secure? Take Instant Assessment Now!

 Comprehensive List of Strategies to Prevent Data Exfiltration

 Data exfiltration is a big challenge that requires a sophisticated defense strategy.
+Data exfiltration prevention is a critical component of cybersecurity strategies aimed at protecting sensitive data from unauthorized transmissions.
 So, let’s jump into it without a delay and strengthen your security posture and prevent data exfiltration attempts:

 Deploying a Best-in-Class Data Loss Prevention (DLP) Solution

-Fidelis Network DLP is one of the solutions that comes in handy in protecting sensitive data against exfiltration.
-It is a core component of the Fidelis Elevate® platform.
-It uses Deep Session Inspection® to monitor data movement across network and offers:
+Fidelis’ Network DLP is one of the solutions that comes in handy in protecting sensitive data against exfiltration.
+It is a core component of the Fidelis Network® platform.
+It uses Deep Session Inspection to monitor data movement across network and offers:

 Cultivating a Security-Savvy Workforce